osl-incubator/sugar/README.md

 Additionally, if you are maintaining some extra scripts in order to improve your containers stack, these scripts would be like a boilerplate as well.

-So, the idea of this project is to organize the containers stack and gather some useful scripts and keep this information centralized in a configuration file.
+So, the idea of this project is to organize your stack of containers, gathering some useful scripts and keeping this information centralized in a configuration file.
 So the command line would be very simple.